School of Public Health Employer and Student Event

 - Space is limited; we will fill slots on a first-come, first-serve basis.

-- Confirmed organizations will be notified by January 2019.
+- Confirmed organizations will be notified in January.
 Additionally, event-specific instructions (directions, parking, etc.) will be sent as the event draws near.

 - Graduate students attending will represent a variety of degrees and programs from the University of Minnesota School of Public Health; a top 10 public health school.